transover/sEMG-MMG_SYNC/README.md

 - **UI Enhancement**: Developed using the `ctypes` library, supporting the `nidaqmx` library (implementing complex, highly object-oriented wrappers around the `NI-DAQmx C API`).

 ### **🐛 Bug Fixes**
-- It perfectly solved the 'stream' buffer overflow error that occurred in the task of nidaqmx, avoiding data loss in long-term tasks (this error was caused by the accumulation of data volume leading to heavy memory burden, resulting in a delay of assignment operation for about 30 minutes, and then callback delay).
+- It perfectly solved the `stream` buffer overflow error that occurred in the task of `nidaqmx`, avoiding data loss in long-term tasks (This error was caused by the accumulation of data volume leading to heavy memory burden, resulting in a delay of assignment operation for about 30 minutes, and then callback delay).
 - Fixed thread crash issues caused by `Process finished with exit code -1073741819 (0xC0000005)` access violation errors.
 - Resolved missing driver compatibility issues for `psychopy.parallel._inpout`.
 - Fixed `UnboundLocalError`, `FileNotFoundError`, and crash issues caused by missing temporary compressed packages (embedded resources).

 ### **📦 Dependency Updates**
 - Upgraded `psychopy` to version 2023.
+- Please ensure that the parallel driver is correctly configured to prevent the `_inpout` dependency of psychopy from reporting errors(**[Important]**).
+Otherwise, delete the `inpout32.dll`, `inpoutx64.dll` or `dlportio` related files in the  directory: `C:\Windows\System32`.
 - File resources are located under the `./GUI_Package` directory in the compressed package, where users can modify participant information files (csv) and bias files (pkl).

 ### **⬇️ Download Links**